timnat/TRate_rl/README.md

-# _TRate_
+# _TRate_rl_
-The _TRate_ program computes "rate" of each transcript according to given coverage file.
+The _TRate_rl_ program computes "rate" of each transcript according to given coverage file.
 Transcripts are coded by coordinates of their exons (bed file for now, gtf/gff in future).
-Rate is computed as total _mass_ of exons within the transcript divided by total _length_ of exons. _Mass_ is taken as approximation of the area under coverage curve, i.e. sum of areas of coverage rectangles, and _length_ is computed as sum of lengths of bedgraph intervals within exons.
+Rate is computed as total _mass_ of exons within the transcript divided by 2X of read length (similar to ...). _Mass_ is taken as approximation of the area under coverage curve, i.e. sum of areas of coverage rectangles.

-The _TRate_ program takes in two arguments in fixed order.
+The _TRate_ program takes in three arguments in fixed order.

 1. Exons_file - coordinate sorted bed file that provides locations of exons for the corresponding transcript provided in column 4.